Medicare Telehealth Update: New In-Person Visit Rules Effective January 2026

 Key Takeaways

-• New Medicare clients: in-person visit required within six months before telehealth.
+• New Medicare clients: Require an in-person visit within 6 months before the first home-based telehealth session.

-• All Medicare clients: in-person visit required every 12 months.
+• All Medicare clients: Require at least one in-person visit every 12 months unless a documented exception applies.

 * The content of this post is intended to serve as general advice and information.
 It is not to be taken as legal advice and may not account for all rules and regulations in every jurisdiction.
 For legal advice, please contact an attorney.